Bernard Berkhout: Recent musical work

 In 2004, Berkhout felt the ‘Zeitgeist’.
 He read a book by Lewis Erenberg called Swingin’ the Dream about the role of popular music in the Great Depression.
-He discovered that in the Swing era, like in the ‘Sixties’, a new culture had bonded with popular music.
+He discovered that a new culture had bonded with popular music in the Swing era, like in the ‘Sixties’.
 Moreover, he concluded "that jazz was never so popular and popular music was never so sophisticated" as in the 1930s.
-In 2006, Berkhout decided to start a long-term project next to his work as a doctor.
-He choose the format of clarinet-soloist with a big band exploited by Benny Goodman and Artie Shaw in their days.
-In 2008 the "Doctor Bernard And His Swing Orchestra" was born.
+In 2006, Berkhout started a long-term project next to his work as a doctor.
+He chose the format of clarinet-soloist with a big band as exemplified by Benny Goodman and Artie Shaw in the 1930s and 1940s.
+In 2008, "Doctor Bernard and His Swing Orchestra" was born.

-In the meantime, dancing has grown in popularity.
+Meanwhile, dancing has grown in popularity.
 The 1930s dance the Lindy Hop fits his music.
 In 2010, this sparked the idea to record a CD for the dancing audience, called Let’s Dance.
-In 2011, the band visited Great Britain and Denmark and in July of the same year the band was the top attraction at The Amsterdam Lindy Exchange, where dancers from all over the world gathered to dance to swing music.
+In 2011, the band visited Great Britain and Denmark and in July of the same year, the band was the top attraction at The Amsterdam Lindy Exchange, where dancers from all over the world gathered to dance to swing music.

-The Band toured in 2012 around and visit Switzerland and France.
+The Band toured Switzerland and France in 2012.

-There is now also a smaller Music Project which calls "Bernard Berkhout and friends" which meets once a month in a Club and play together Jazz.
+There is now also a smaller Music Project called "Bernard Berkhout and Friends" which meets once a month in a Club and play together Jazz.

 Future

 Berkhout is preparing a musical show in which music from the swing-era is brought to the present day.
-Spoken word and music will combine to show the relevance of the American music from the Great Depression in today's world.
+Spoken word and music will combine to show the relevance of American music from the Great Depression in today's world.

 They worked on the second CD of the "Doctor Bernard And His Swing Orchestra" project.